What is antiphospholipid syndrome?

 Antiphospholipid syndrome is generally diagnosed in young to middle-aged adults.
 However, it can affect children and adults of all ages.

 Secondary antiphospholipid syndrome is more common in females than in males, most likely because systemic lupus erythematosus and other connective tissue disorders have a female predominance.

 Patients have a history of spontaneous miscarriage, deep vein thrombosis (DVT), pulmonary embolism, myocardial infarction, or stroke.

 What are the signs and symptoms of antiphospholipid syndrome?

-Signs and symptoms of antiphospholipid syndrome are many and varied but to classify as antiphospholipid syndrome a patient must have at least one of the two following clinical manifestations in addition to the presence of certain laboratory abnormalities.
+To classify as antiphospholipid syndrome a patient must have at least one of the two following clinical manifestations in addition to the presence of certain laboratory abnormalities.

 - Venous or arterial thrombosis: this may involve the cerebral vascular system, coronary arteries, pulmonary emboli or thromboses, hepatic or renal veins, ocular veins or arteries

 - Recurring miscarriages or premature births: patients may have pre-eclampsia in pregnancy and babies may be unexpectedly small